-The employment contract of Colin, the CEO of Company A, includes a golden parachute clause that guarantees a $100 million severance pay, stock options, a retirement package, and medical benefits if he were terminated.
+The employment contract of Colin, the CEO of Company A, includes a golden parachute clause that guarantees him $100 million in severance pay, stock options, a retirement package, and medical benefits if he is terminated.
 Due to fierce competition from rival companies, Company A gets taken over by another company and the management team at Company A is replaced.
-Colin, who is now forced to leave the company, will be able to realize the golden parachute clause in his employment contract.
+Colin, who is now forced to leave the company, will be able to reap the benefit of having the golden parachute clause in his employment contract.

 By providing golden parachute clauses to high-level company executives, companies are able to:

-Golden parachutes given to company executives create controversies because they:
+Golden parachutes given to company executives create controversies because they create the following circumstances:

 Here is a list of the top 10 biggest golden parachutes in 2016: